 - Food and transportation to and from the range, etc. is the responsibility of the student.

-Class size: 6 to 12 students (Larger groups can be accommodated by request)
+Class size: 12 students (Larger groups can be accommodated by request)